-Description Icon Mode Use the Threshold Cluster icons to establish thresholds across a pair Threshold cluster of channels, dividing droplets into distinct clusters separated by square different colors.
-Threshold cluster circle To classify your droplets, you can

-Threshold cluster freeform
+Icon Mode Description Threshold cluster square of channels, dividing droplets into distinct clusters separated by different colors.
+Threshold cluster circle To classify your droplets, you can Threshold cluster freeform Click any of the three Threshold Cluster Mode buttons (square, circle, or free form)

-- Click any of the three Threshold Cluster Mode buttons (square, circle, or free form) - Draw the chosen shape around the cluster of droplets
+■ Draw the chosen shape around the cluster of droplets

-Note: When using the cluster mode tools to draw a shape around a cluster of droplets, a dialog box with color selections by target appears in the window to help you select the correct target combination.
+Note: When using the cluster mode tools to draw a shape around a cluster of droplets, a dialog with color selections by target appears in the window to help you select the correct target combination.